-- the Lucene query itself: read the literature on this subject - the number of object loaded: use pagination (always ;-)) or index projection (if needed) - the way Hibernate Search interacts with the Lucene readers: defines the appropriate Reader strategy.
+- · the Lucene query itself: read the literature on this subject - the number of object loaded: use pagination (always ;-)) or index projection (if needed) - the way Hibernate Search interacts with the Lucene readers: defines the appropriate Reader strategy. - caching frequently extracted values from the index: see Section 5.5.1, "Caching index values: FieldCache".